profbiyi/Twitter-RealTime-Sentiment-Analysis/README2.md

-# DSTI_DevOps_Project
-This project is strictly about devops and it has different part.
-Each part has there own read me.
-There is a tree towards the end of this readme to give an idea about how each part of this project is structured.
+# Twitter Sentiment Analysis for Brand Improvement
+This project is designed to pull real data from twitter and perform sentiment analysis on the same, also it is expected to store the tweets and do a batch analysis.

+This project is designed for brand improvement.
+It affords a firm/company etc to track mentions and trends on the twitter space, and use the details to get an idea of the general public's view of their company, business and/or firm.
+It is also designed to

+Sentiment analysis will be performed on realtime tweets, the tweet and results visualised.
+At the same time, the same tweets are stored in batches and then analysed.

  ## Project Structure